 For some jobs, you are now done.
 But for others, you are ready to weigh off.
 This step adds evenness and further simplifies voicing.

 Using the WNG Key Gram Weight Set, match downweight and upweight speeds for each key, choosing downweights and upweights that provide clear, positive motion (no need for topstack tapping).
 Apart from being fast, matching speeds reveals any frictional irregularities, slower indicating too much friction, faster, too little.

 Then, a refinement pass, fast and fun, a polishing of your work…

 Reinstall the action return spring, checking that bearing surfaces are perpendicular and shimming the spring with frontrail punchings if they are not.

-If glide bolts were used to set balancerail height on the bench (the best procedure without a Regulation Station Deluxe or Full Monte), they need to be returned to correct in-piano positions, an easy matter with the WNG Keyframe Bedding Tool.
+If glide bolts were used to set balancerail height on the workbench (the best procedure without a Regulation Station Deluxe or Full Monte), return them to correct in-piano positions, an easy matter with the WNG Keyframe Bedding Tool.

 Then, settle wire, pitch-raise, and mate strings to hammers.
-Since the resultant string leveling optimizes damper function, fine damper regulating is next, followed by adjustments to pedals and trapwork.
+This string leveling optimizes damper function, so fine regulate the dampers next, followed by pedals and trapwork.

 For both piano technician and customer, the results will exceed expectation.
-And ending up in the best spot with best results grows a confidence to sell the next job - and sell it for more money!
+And achieving these results grows a confidence to sell more jobs - and sell them for more money!

-Full regulations are under-sold today.
-Technicians find the inevitable miscalculations of traditional regulating expensive and the learning curve long.
+Full regulations are undersold today.
+Technicians find the miscalculations of traditional regulating expensive and the learning curve long.
 The Grandwork System reduces the experience needed to succeed at each step and its go-nogo methodology breeds speed and accuracy.
 Win win!!